mathiasertl/django-ca/docs/source/settings.rst

     only_some_reasons             |list|      ``None``    Optional set of
                                                           :class:`~cg:cryptography.x509.ReasonFlags`.
-    expires                       |timedelta| 1 day       How long the CRL remains valid.
+    expires                       |timedelta| 1 day       How long the CRL remains valid. renewal                       |timedelta| 12 hours    How soon the CRL is renewed.
     OVERRIDES                     dict        ``{}``      See below.
     ============================= =========== =========== ==============================================

     Only one of `only_contains_ca_certs`, `only_contains_user_certs` and `only_contains_attribute_certs` is
     may be set to ``True``.
 If none are, all certificates (CAs and end-entity) are included.

+    The `expires` key determines how long a newly generated CRL is valid.
+The `renewal` key specifies for how soon the CRL must expire to be automatically renewed by the :ref:`periodic task to generate CRLs
+    <periodic-tasks-explanation>`.

     You may also specify an ``"OVERRIDES"`` key for a particular profile to specify custom behavior for select certificate authorities named by serial.
 It can set the same values as a general profile, plus the